SEC questions Twitter on how it counts fake accounts

 A trial on Twitter’s lawsuit is scheduled for October.

 Musk agreed in April to buy Twitter and take it private, offering $54.20 a share and vowing to loosen the company’s policing of content and to root out fake accounts.
-As part of the deal, Musk and Twitter had agreed to pay each other a $1 billion breakup fee if either was responsible for the deal collapsing.
+As part of the deal, Musk and Twitter had agreed to pay the other a $1 billion breakup fee if either was responsible for the deal collapsing.

+In its response, Twitter said that the review of fake accounts is done manually by humans who check thousands of them.
+The accounts are chosen randomly, and the employees use a complex set of rules “that define spam and platform manipulation.”
+An account is deemed to be false if it violates one or more of the rules, the letter said.
+The fake accounts go through a multi-step review and are investigated by multiple trained employees, it said.

+The SEC also questioned Twitter’s disclosure that it overestimated the number of monetizable accounts from the first quarter of 2019 through the end of last year.
+The agency wrote that the error persisted for three years and asked why the company didn’t consider that a weakness in its financial reporting and controls.